PipelineAI/pipeline/docs/quickstart/community/README.md

 # Upload Model to PipelineAI

 You will need to fill in the unique values for the following:
 * `<YOUR_USER_ID>`  - 8 character id that uniquely identifies the PipelineAI user.
-You will see the UserId in the upper right hand corner of the Settings tab after you login to [PipelineAI Community Edition](https://community.cloud.pipeline.ai)</br>
+You will see the UserId in the upper right hand corner of the Settings tab after you login to [PipelineAI Community Edition](https://community.cloud.pipeline.ai)

 ![user-id](https://pipeline.ai/assets/img/user-id.png)

+* `<YOUR_MODEL_NAME>` - User defined model name that uniquely identifies the model
-* `<YOUR_TAG_NAME>` - User defined tag that uniquely identifies the resource version
+* `<YOUR_TAG_NAME>` - User defined tag that uniquely identifies the model version
 ```
-pipeline resource-upload --host community.cloud.pipeline.ai --user-id <YOUR_USER_ID> --resource-type model --resource-subtype tensorflow  --name mnist --tag <YOUR_TAG_NAME> --path ./tensorflow/mnist-v3/model
+pipeline resource-upload --host community.cloud.pipeline.ai --user-id <YOUR_USER_ID> --resource-type model --resource-subtype tensorflow  --name <YOUR_MODEL_NAME> --tag <YOUR_TAG_NAME> --path ./tensorflow/mnist-v3/model
 ```

 Actions performed: